Exhibit features images of Buddhists from around the world

 The display features Snibbe’s personal documentary photographs that contrast the lives of Cambodian, Chinese and Tibetan Buddhists in the Boston area with the lives of Buddhists in Lhasa, Tibet.
 The photographs ask questions about the compelling differences in various Buddhist traditions, while paying homage to their common humanity.

 “For me, photography is a way of learning, communicating and phrasing questions that culminate in a fraction of a second,” says Snibbe, a staff photographer at the Harvard Office of News and Public Affairs since 1993.
 Snibbe’s work appears regularly in the Harvard University Gazette and has also appeared in publications such as Boston Magazine and the German news magazine Der Spiegel.

-Tags: "From Lynn to Lhasa: Photographs of Cambodian, and Tibetan Buddhists", Chinese, documentary photographs, Harvard Photographer Kris Snibbe.
+Tags: "From Lynn to Lhasa: Photographs of Cambodian and Tibetan Buddhists" Art and Visual Culture Chinese documentary photographs Harvard Photographer Kris Snibbe Religious Studies

 Leave a Reply

 This is a forum for sharing your thoughts about the preceding post with the public.
 If you have a question for the author, please email the Bates Communications Office at email@example.com.